alarm9k/rasa-test/README.md

 # What was changed.
 This is what was possible to do in reasonable time.
 - Cleaned up the code.
 - Switched to Typescript to avoid silly mistakes more easily.
+Typescript compiles to ES2019 (to have Array.flat()).
+In real life we would be slightly more concerned about compatibility.
 - Highlighting text creates a single div for all entities instead of multiple copies of the same text.
 - Overlapping entities are just painted green (instead of RGB color mixing).